 I’m not expecting it to be a work of art, but I want to be able to easily locate all applicable contact information.
 I want to know that you can use Microsoft Word well enough to at least use the prefab resume designs.

-I also expect proper spelling and punctuation.
+Proper spelling and punctuation is a must on any resume.
 If the flow isn’t easily readable, I’m going to move onto the next resume.

 2. I expect job experience to be clearly delineated and a basic description of your accomplishments and skills related to that industry or job.